Łódź: Contemporary history (1990–present)

-In the second decade of the 21st century, a program for the revitalization of streets and restrictions on car traffic in the city center of Łódź was implemented.
+In the second decade of the 21st century, a programme for the revitalization of streets and restrictions on car traffic in the city centre of Łódź was implemented.
 Since 2014, several dozen woonerfs (streets prioritizing pedestrians and cyclists) have been created in the city.

 After 1989 the textile industry in Łódź collapsed and the city suffered from social and economic decline.
 The city's industrial heritage and examples of Polish Art Nouveau became an early tourist attraction.
 In the 2000s the city's main street, the Piotrkowska Street, was revitalized, providing space for shops and restaurants.
 By 2011 the city hosted around 60 festivals per year.

 The local government's efforts to transform the former industrial city into a thriving urban environment and tourist destination formed the basis for the city's failed bid to organise the 2022 International EXPO exhibition on the subject of urban renewal.

 Geography

 Łódź covers an area of approximately 293 km2 and is located in the centre of Poland.
 The city lies in the lowlands of the Central European Plain, not exceeding 300 metres in elevation.
 Topographically, the Łódź region is generally characterised by a flat landscape, with only several highlands which do not exceed 50 metres above the terrain level.
 The soil is predominantly sandy (62%) followed by clay (24%), silt (8%), and organogenic formations (6%) from regional wetlands.
 The forest cover (equivalent to 4.2% of the whole country) is considerably low compared to other cities, regions, and provinces of Poland.